Jonatas-Jc/Currency-Converter/README.md

 - To Do the trade of "src" of images;<br>
 - Map inputs and buttons usying the "queryselector" and the "getelementById";<br>
 - format numbers usying the "new Intl.formatnumber({style: currency:}).format() tool.

+## 🖥 Tecnologias
+Neste Projeto Foram utilizados Html, Css e Javascript.

+In this project were used Html, Css and Javascript.